Table of Contents

 Fair value is the estimated value of a company or investment, or the estimated amount of money that a company or investment can be sold for.

-To maintain success in the long term, it’s essential to know what drives performance within your portfolio companies and your fund, which Rundit’s effective measurement solution can help with.
+To maintain success in the long term, it’s essential to know what drives performance within your portfolio companies and your fund.

 Are you looking for efficient ways to measure your venture capital fund performance?
 Book a call today to manage your portfolio with greater efficiency.